Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 #### Random Number Generator

-The JavaScript Math Object has a random() method number generator which generates number from 0 to 0.999999999...
+The JavaScript Math Object has a random() method number generator which generates a number from 0 to 0.999999999...

 ```js
 let randomNum = Math.random() // generates 0 to 0.999...